UniCausal: Unified Benchmark and Repository for Causal Text Mining: Conclusion

 \section{Conclusion}

-We proposed UniCausal, a unified benchmark for causal text mining.
-This includes a consolidated repository of diverse human-annotated corpora for three causal text mining tasks.
-Since the definition of causality can be subjective, researchers might not always agree on some datasets' definition.
-Therefore, our codes were designed to allow researchers to work on some or all datasets and tasks, while still comparing their performance fairly against us or others.
-Researchers are also able to incorporate new corpora into their train or test sets with our framework.
+We propose UniCausal, a unified resource and benchmark for causal text mining.
+Our codes were designed to allow researchers to work on some or all datasets and tasks, while still comparing their performance fairly against us or others.
+Researchers can easily include new datasets too.
+In this paper, we provided evaluation metrics per dataset as an initial benchmark for future researchers to compete against.

-We also provided detailed evaluation metrics per dataset as an initial benchmark for future researchers to compete against.
-In terms of modelling, we believe a joint model that is able to concurrently learn from multiple tasks and datasets might be the next key step to perform Causal Text Mining.
+We hope to see researchers use UniCausal to design joint models that concurrently learn from multiple causal text mining tasks and datasets.
+A unified model will be able to collaboratively learn about causality from various objectives and knowledge sources, to be more universally adaptable and generalizable to unseen examples.

-In the upcoming release of our UniCausal repository, we intend to include more datasets relevant to causal text mining, like the Temporal Eval-3 dataset \citep{mirza-tonelli-2016-catena}, Son Facebook dataset \citep{son-etal-2018-causal}, FinCausal \citep{mariko-etal-2020-financial}, and Causal News Corpus \citep{tan-EtAl:2022:LREC}.
-There is also interest in the community to detect causal connectives or signals \citep{dunietz-etal-2017-automatically}, which is a fourth task we wish to add.
-We also intend to implement K-folds for evaluation, especially for smaller datasets like BECAUSE, ESL, and CTB.
+For future work, we intend to include more datasets relevant to causal text mining, like the Son Facebook dataset \cite{son-etal-2018-causal}, FinCausal \cite{mariko-etal-2020-financial,mariko-etal-2021-financial}, and Causal News Corpus \cite{tan-etal-2022-causal,tan-etal-2022-event}.
+We would also expand UniCausal to include longer examples with much more sentences.
+Finally, we will replicate more models to include in our benchmark.